Jonathan2251/lbd/_sources/gpu.txt

 After the next processing of shading, the vertices and edge line are covered with color (or remove edges), then model looks much more smooth [#shading]_.
-Gourand shading and Phong shading on openGL api are here [#smoothshadingex]_.
 Furthermore, after texturing (texture mapping), the model looks real more [#texturemapping]_.